beaherrera/2-compartments_L5-PC_model/README.md

 ## Description
 - [GenerateFigures](GenerateFigures): contains the programs used to create the figures.
 - [InputCurrents](InputCurrents): contains the functions used to generate the input currents.
+- [IonicCurrents](IonicCurrents): contains the channels kinetics and a test function to visualize the channel kinetics curves: activation/inactivation and time constants.
 - [SingleNeuron](SingleNeuron): contains the model codes with Ih blocked and without blocking Ih for a single neuron.

 ## Contributing